13 Tips to Support Your Socially Worried Child

 Instead, acknowledge his worries and point out that he can overcome his fears.
 For instance,

 “Sometimes it takes you awhile to warm up in a new situation.
-Remember Billy’s birthday party, how you held my hand all through the games?
+Remember Lorenzo’s birthday party, how you held my hand all through the games?
 But by the end, you were having lots of fun with the other kids.”

 8. Teach your child effective strategies for dealing with feelings of social awkwardness.